tenx-tech/stargazer/README.md

 ### Publishing Changes

 To publish a new version of `react-native-stargazer` run `npm run build` and `npm publish` after incrementing the `package.json` project version.
-The build step is only necessary if the source code of any of the projects changes.